Akashsharma211/Pause-Distraction-v1.0/README.md

-🧠 Mindful Focus
+⏸️ Pause-Distraction

 Reclaim Your Attention, One Quote at a Time.

 "Distraction is the thief of dreams."

-Mindful Focus isn't just a site blocker; it's a gentle nudge back to reality.
+Pause-Distraction isn't just a site blocker; it's a gentle nudge back to reality.
 Designed for students, developers, and anyone fighting the scroll-hole, this Chrome Extension silently tracks your time on distracting sites and intervenes with wisdom when you've had enough.

-✨ Why Mindful Focus?
+✨ Why Pause-Distraction?

 We all do it.
 You open Twitter for "5 minutes" and suddenly it's an hour later.
-Mindful Focus solves this without being draconian.
+Pause-Distraction solves this by enforcing the limits you set.

-🕊️ Gentle Interventions: Instead of locking you out instantly, we serve you a notification with a motivational quote.
+🛑 Strict & Friendly Blocking: When your time is up, we don't just notify you—we redirect you to a calming "Time's Up" page with a motivational quote.

 🌗 Midnight Mode: A stunning, deep-dark UI that respects your eyes.